 THE BEGINNINGS OF THE ISLE OF WIGHT MUSICAL COMPETITION FESTIVAL

-The Isle of Wight Music, Dance and Drama Festival – formerly The Isle of Wight Musical Competition Festival – celebrated its 88th festival in 2018.
+The Isle of Wight Music, Dance and Drama Festival – formerly The Isle of Wight Musical Competition Festival – will celebrate its 90th festival in 20.
 There has been a festival every year since 1924, except for the war years.

 Back in September 1923 a meeting attended by influential members of the music profession, resolved to institute an Isle of Wight Festival.
 The aim was to act as an incentive to higher standards of performance and musical appreciation on the Island.
 H.R.H Princess Beatrice, the then Governor of the Isle of Wight, agreed to give her patronage to the Festival.
 For the initial Festival, The British Federation of Musical Festivals contributed £40 and supporters raised a further £80, the grand total of £120 being roughly equivalent to a year’s wages for a skilled artisan!